Home

 But that's not all!
 Depending on the size and needs of your business, you can also turn to other financing alternatives such as :

-• Public aid and subsidies, in particular from the BPI, which is partly dedicated to helping business start-ups)
+• Public aid and subsidies, particularly from the BPI , which is partly dedicated to supporting business creation)

 • Self-financing.
 Attention, this method of financing requires that the company has funds to invest and thus a history of activity.
 Another form of self-financing would be under a small initial contribution in capital of the creator, who often cannot make this contribution.